triazo/immersive_scaler/Readme.md

 In some models it helps to shrink the hip bone.
 This is just a shortcut to move the hip bone almost all the way to the spine.

+## Contact

+If you have any questions, encounter an error, or just want to say hi, send me a ping on discord at triazo#9607.

+If you like this plugin and think it's useful, spread the word!